EasyJet readies 90% of fleet despite summer doubts | Business

 "We have the ability to flex up quickly to operate 90% of our current fleet over the peak summer period to match demand," Chief Executive Johan Lundgren said in the airline's results statement.
 As the peak season approaches, travel firms are pushing governments to drop quarantines and other curbs for vaccinated passengers and lower-risk destinations.

-EasyJet's shares, which have risen 18% since the start of 2021, were down 2.5% in early trading.
-Conditions are nonetheless ripe for a strong summer rebound.
-EasyJet said it increased capacity by more than 105,000 seats after publication of the UK green list - which triggered a UK-Portugal bookings spike.
+EasyJet's shares, which have risen 18% since the start of 2021, were down 1.5% at 1118 GMT.
+Conditions are nonetheless ripe for a summer rebound.
+European Union states agreed on Wednesday to ease restrictions on vaccinated visitors, boosting recovery hopes.

+Pending deployment of the EU's digital health pass, Bernstein analyst Daniel Roeska said, the announcement was "an important step to opening up EU air travel and should support easyJet's and other EU airlines' share prices."
+EasyJet said it had added more than 105,000 seats - many to Portugal - within 24 hours of publication of the UK green list, which triggered a bookings spike.

 "We know there is pent-up demand," CEO Lundgren said. ($1 = 0.7087 pounds)